sakamies/memelib/README.md

 ## `listen`

 Listen for click, input & change events on your form or fieldset.
+These default event listeners are registered in order, so click always comes first, input second and change last.

 ```js
 // document.forms[0].addEventListener('click', event => ...)